 - Evidence of the work in progress, substantiating the appropriateness of award at the time of review.

-- Additionally, applicants are required to report Taft fellowship awards received in the last five years; and provide an abbreviated curriculum vitae covering activity of the same period; and three letters of support (each referee will be sent a link by the application system, though email, following submission by the applicant):
+- Two letters of support (each referee will be sent a link by the application system, though email, following submission by the applicant):

-- A letter of support from the applicant's department head assessing the merits of the proposed project and the prospects for completion within the Center Fellowship year.
-The letter must commit the Department to a full-year research assignment, which releases the faculty member from teaching and administrative/ service duties.
+- A letter from the applicant's department head assessing the merits of the proposed project and the prospects for completion within the year of leave.
+The letter must commit the Department to a full-year research assignment, which releases the faculty member from teaching and administrative duties.
 Department Heads may support multiple applications.

-- A letter from two outside experts in the applicant's field, evaluating the merits of the proposal, the project’s significance and contributions to the field, and prospects for publication/performance upon completion.
-Support letters that arrive after the close of the posted deadline may not be considered by the committee
+- A letter from an outside expert in the applicant's field, evaluating the merits of the proposal, the project’s significance and contributions to the field, and prospects for publication/performance upon completion.

-Applicants may not bypass any component of the system or ask the committee to instead view an uploaded document.
-The only acceptable uploaded document is a single PDF, containing the applicant's abbreviated CV and list of recent Taft fellowship awards.
+Applicants may not bypass any component of the system, asking the committee to instead view an uploaded document.
+The only acceptable uploaded document is a single PDF, containing the applicant's abbreviated CV, and a list of recent Taft Fellowship awards.